philipyexushen/DahlinControllerToy/README.md

-#DahlinControllerToy
+##A Toy
-+  Just a homework of my course
++  Just a homework of my course, to a fucking presentation
 +  Fuck you, Automatic Control Theory

 Philip 2017.12.11